NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 The MSigDB database (Human Molecular Signatures Database) has 33591 gene sets divided into 9 major collections and several subcollections.
 Users can choose to view the gene sets on the matrix plot.

 Click on the `50 Genes` button.
-Then click on the `Gene set - Edit`.
+Then click on the `Gene set - Edit Current Group`.
 Here user can see a button with a dropdown for loading MSigDB genes.

 [![msigdb dropdown](./images/oncomatrix/msigdb1.png)](./images/oncomatrix/msigdb1.png 'Click to see the full image.')